Nov. 1st 2019, Dirk Thomas

 pkg4 <ws>/src/dir2/dir4 (python)

-Command$ colcon info ament_cmake_core path: <ws>/src/ament_cmake_core type: ros.ament_cmake name: ament_cmake_core dependencies: build: ament_package cmake python3-catkin-pkg-modules run: ament_package cmake python3-catkin-pkg-modules test: metadata: version: 0.8.0
+info Command$ colcon info ament_cmake_core path: <ws>/src/ament_cmake_core type: ros.ament_cmake name: ament_cmake_core dependencies: build: ament_package cmake python3-catkin-pkg-modules run: ament_package cmake python3-catkin-pkg-modules test: metadata: version: 0.8.0

 $ colcon graph --legend